HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Experiments

 \textbf{How does collision penalty affect crowd navigation?} We study the impact of $R^{\text{c}}$ on our navigation problem.
 We observe in Table~\ref{table:ablation_collision_penalty} that starting from $R^{\text{c}}=-10^{-4}$ to $-10^{-2}$, all baselines experience a downward tendency in success rates and an upward tendency in collision avoidance.
 This observation is to be expected, considering that $R^{\text{c}}$ serves as a regularizing factor for the collision avoidance component.
 Consequently, as $R^{\text{c}}$ diminishes, the focus of the baselines shifts towards prioritizing collision avoidance with virtual humans rather than navigating towards the goal.

-\textbf{Will attention mechanism help?} Figure~\ref{fig:patch-attention} demonstrates how the attention mechanism works in ViT backbone of OVRL-v2.
-We can see that the agent trained with the transformer-based method learns to attend to virtual humans of the scene to extract more useful information to complete the navigation tasks.
-However, it is noticeable that ViT also allocates attention to image patches representing the wall and ceiling, indicating potential areas for improvements of the attention mechanism.

 \textbf{What is the drawback of current methods?} A notable weakness of all current baselines is that they do not possess an \textit{explicit} strategy to determine human dynamics from RGB-D egocentric observations.
-Although OVRL-v2 has a robust vision backbone to extract human dynamics information, the employed mechanism remains \textit{implicit} and demands for improvements.
+Although OVRL-v2 leverages a robust vision backbone to extract human dynamics, the employed mechanism remains \textit{implicit} and requires refinement.